Mpemba Effect in Many-Body Systems Near Equilibrium: Conclusions

-To conclude, We have shown that the Mpemba effect can emerge entirely within the linear-response regime of many-body systems.
-In reciprocal systems, relaxation forms a gradient flow: a Mpemba effect can occur globally for $N\ge 3$ but never with strict componentwise dominance.
-Breaking reciprocity renders the relaxation operator non-normal, allowing transient mode reorientation and a genuine componentwise Mpemba effect when active interactions are present.
-These results show that anomalous relaxation is fundamentally governed by the spectral geometry of the linear operator, providing a unified framework for Mpemba physics in cooperative, nonreciprocal and active systems.
+To conclude, we have shown that the Mpemba effect can emerge entirely within the linear-response regime of many-body systems and is fundamentally governed by the spectral geometry of the relaxation operator.
+In reciprocal systems, relaxation follows a gradient flow: non-uniform Mpemba effects may occur in systems with three or more degrees of freedom through an appropriate redistribution of modal amplitudes, whereas a uniform (strict componentwise) Mpemba effect is excluded by the positivity-preserving structure of the dynamics.
+By contrast, breaking reciprocity renders the relaxation operator non-normal, so that projection and decay directions no longer coincide.
+This biorthogonal geometry provides a natural mechanism for anomalous relaxation beyond the constraints of reciprocal dynamics and can produce a genuine uniform Mpemba effect.
+More broadly, our results establish reciprocity, non-normality and the sign structure of relaxation modes as the key ingredients controlling Mpemba phenomena in linear many-body systems.
+They provide a unified framework encompassing reciprocal, nonreciprocal, passive, and active systems, and reveal how the interplay between spectral properties and relaxation geometry governs anomalous thermalization and equilibration processes.